RJMathis/crafthats/PITCHME.md

 Note:
-Sort functionality used either name or rating of respective model Filter functionality per model were unique to one another (except limit and offset)
+Sort functionality used either name or rating of respective model Filter functionality per model was unique to one another (except limit and offset)
 	Mix and matching available filters to a model possible (nothing is required)

 ---